-Administer gadobutrol injection as an intravenous bolus by power injector, followed by a normal saline flush to ensure complete administration of the contrast.
+Administer gadobutrol injection as an intravenous bolus by power injector, followed by a flush of 0.9% Sodium Chloride Injection, administration of the contrast.
 Start image acquisition following contrast administration and then repeat sequentially to determine peak intensity and wash-out.